 High levels of dioxins in a pregnant woman’s system have the potential to cause birth defects in babies.
 In theory, dioxins in breastmilk can also harm babies, although studies have shown that even among populations exposed to high levels of dioxins, breastfed babies have better health and developmental outcomes than formula-fed babies.

 Breastmilk contains more dioxins than cow’s milk because dioxins accumulate in animal fat and are only excreted to the fetus during pregnancy, and to the baby during lactation.

 Humans are highest on the food chain, so they accumulate the dioxins from the fat of the animals they consume.
+Plastics and manmade pollution from fertilisers and pesticides are the source.
 This is a reason to eat organic foods, or at least to cut back on fat from meat, dairy and fish.

 However, the antibodies and nutrients in breastmilk, along with the psychological benefits, far outweigh any negative effect of dioxins.
 Also, the baby’s exposure to dioxins is much greater in utero than while breastfeeding.

 It is essential to eliminate environmental contaminants in order to keep breastmilk as pure and plentiful as it is meant to be.

 More tips on greening baby: